Vinayak1337/levtours.server/README.md

 This repository contains the backend code for the Levtours application.
 It provides a RESTful API that powers the [Levtours Admin Panel](https://levtours-admin-panel.netlify.app).
 The codebase follows a feature-centric pattern, where each feature has its dedicated model, router, and controller.

-Written in JavaScript, utilizing technologies such as Express.js for creating RESTful APIs, Mongoose/Mongodb, multer & S3 for storing data & images, bcrypt & jwt for encrypting password & creating session token, among others.
+Written in JavaScript, utilizing technologies such as Express.js for creating RESTful APIs, Mongoose/Mongodb, swagger for documentation, multer & S3 for storing data & images, bcrypt & jwt for encrypting password & creating session token, among others.

 ## Live Documentation